-Basic net loss per common share was computed by dividing net loss applicable to common stockholders by the weighted average number of shares of common stock and convertible preferred stock outstanding for each period presented, using the "if converted" method.
-Diluted net loss per common share is computed by giving effect to common stock equivalents as if they were outstanding for the entire period.
+Basic net income (loss) per share is computed by dividing net income (loss) applicable to stockholders by the weighted average number of shares for each period on an as-converted basis.
+Diluted net income (loss) per common share is computed by giving effect to common stock equivalents as if they were outstanding for the entire period.